-

 • Speech delivery with individual feedback

-• Draft of manuscript - feedback
+• Submission of a manuscript for feedback - arbeidskrav

 • Mock exam - exam preparation